debrief/pepys-import/migrations/README.rst

 ------------

+**(FOR DEVELOPERS ONLY)**
 .. code-block:: bash

     Database tables are not found!
 (Hint: Did you initialise the DataStore?)

-If you migrated your **SQLite** database and started to see this message, it would have been because of the extra tables created by Alembic.
+If you migrated your **SQLite** database and started to see this message, it might mean that your migration script it wrong.
+It would have been because of the extra tables created by Alembic.
 When a table with Geometry column is included in migration, please check the SQLite database if there are any temporary tables (with *tmp* keyword) such as :code:`idx_Geometries_tmp_geometry_node` etc. If there is any, please drop these tables.
 After that, please open your migration script and add :code:`spatial_index=False` argument to the Geometry column.
 An example is as follows: